Blog/AI vs Human Writing

 Hence, the rise of ChatGPT doesn’t have to be an issue as it can actually support the deeper goals of education.
 AI can become a tool that helps students reach a higher level of thinking and creativity, rather than just skip the hard work.

-The Questions About Trust and Responsibility
+The Role of Trust and Responsibility in AI-Assisted Writing

 The future of academic culture is definitely changing, and trust in an AI-infused world is transforming as well.
 The best strategy for schools is to implement AI transparently, allowing students to openly acknowledge that they used AI for brainstorming or outlining, but then adding their personal touch to the essay.